 Hitman: Sniper finds you, Agent 47, stationed with a sniper rifle outside an estate filled with rich people, bodyguards, and a certain high-priority target.
 Your job is to take your time, plan a course of action, and begin removing enemies any way you see fit (as long as it's through a scope).
 Each mission has different objectives you can complete for extra money, which you can then spend on weapon upgrades and new sniper rifles.
 If you're especially proud of a mission, use the Share Replay function to share gameplay footage with your friends.

-This game has nice graphics and great mechanics: you must lead enemies who are on the move, and must account for their sometimes unforeseen actions.
-They will not shoot back, but will take cover and move around the map attempting to help your prime target escape.
+This game has nice graphics and great mechanics: you must lead enemies who are on the move and must account for their sometimes unforeseen actions.
+They will not shoot back but will take cover and move around the map attempting to help your prime target escape.
 Controls are easy and responsive, meaning you won't have too much trouble lining up the shot.
 The music is great, especially when you miss a couple of shots and set off some alarms, and the voice acting is also above par for mobile games.
 Get your heart beating with this great shooter, and enjoy no ads or in-app purchases.

-Modern Combat 5: Blackout
+Modern Combat 5: eSports FPS

 Overkill 3 is a third-person shooter that guides you through the level, also known as being on rails.
 Your job is to aim and shoot bad guys.
 Sounds easy?
-Overkill lets you choose a difficulty before each boss fight, meaning your recent disposal of entry-position bad guys has no bearing over what is to come.
+Overkill lets you choose a difficulty before each boss fight, meaning your recent disposal of entry-position bad guys has no bearing on what is to come.

 Choose a loadout from the armory before each mission and unlock new weapons and gear as you progress through the game.
 You must collect stars by completing specific objectives during each mission — the stars are used to unlock more missions.
 A tally at the end of each level keeps track of your progress, so you'll never be unsure of where you stand.